MosheBerman/MBTileParser/README.md

 **Technical Requirements:**

-MBTileParser requires the iOS 6 SDK because it uses the new `NSUUID` class. `NSUUID` was introduced in iOS 6 as an alternative to the then-deprecated `uniqueIdentifier` property of `UIDevice`.
+MBTileParser requires the iOS 6 SDK and ARC.

-Specifically, the game state files use `NSUUID` for tracking save files.
-If you want to support iOS 5, you can probably roll your own unique identifier code.
+To support versions of iOS prior to version 6, you'll need to  replace `NSUUID`, used in the `MBGameState` class.

-If you're stuck on Xcode 4.4, you can [hack subscripting support](http://petersteinberger.com/blog/2012/using-subscripting-with-Xcode-4_4-and-iOS-4_3) into Xcode 4.4, but I'm not supporting this.
+If you're stuck on Xcode 4.4, you can [hack subscripting support](http://petersteinberger.com/blog/2012/using-subscripting-with-Xcode-4_4-and-iOS-4_3) into Xcode, but I'm not supporting this.
 Seriously, upgrade Xcode to the latest version.

+To run MBTileParser without ARC, use the `-fobjc-no-arc` compiler flag.

 **Demo:**